 We believe that the indoor & outdoor environments are of equal importance.
 The learning environments of the indoor & outdoor environments are planned to complement each other.
 The children get a wide range of opportunities to be creative.
 The outdoor environment also gives children the opportunity to do things on a larger scale.
 The activities can include

 - Large scale painting (large paper, old wallpaper)

 - Chalk board

 - Bubble printing

-Our staff receive regular training in order to support the children in their messy play
+Our staff have received the following training in order to support the children in their messy play

 The settings existing policies that support this document are;